The FrontalCortex question bank can help you study for the USMLE.

 Administration of hypocretin results in which of the following?

-A) Increase in appetite
+A) Increase in body temperature

 B) Decrease in body temperature